SinusBot/docker/README.md

 [![Image Info](https://images.microbadger.com/badges/image/sinusbot/docker:discord.svg)](https://microbadger.com/images/sinusbot/docker:discord)

-There is an image for discord only usage, this won't contain the TeamSpeak client with the additonal dependencies.
+There is an image for discord only usage, this won't contain the TeamSpeak client with the additional dependencies.
 To use it you just have to use the `discord` tag instead of `latest` (default) tag:

 ```bash